Eddie Drohan: Fitzroy (VFL)

 Drohan crossed to Collingwood in 1903 and finished the season as a member of another premiership winning side, becoming the first person to play in a VFL/AFL premiership for two different sides.

+Umpire and coach

 After retiring in 1908 Drohan spent a couple of years as a field umpire before joining Melbourne as coach in 1910.
 He had little success, winning just four games for the season and in 1911 he was chosen to coach St Kilda.
 Again his side struggled, this time winning just two games.
 Later Drohan also acted as a goal umpire and a steward.